-Trump Calls Stormy Daniels “Horseface,” Threatens to “Go After” Her
+Trump calls Stormy Daniels "Horseface," threatens to "go after" her

 — Donald J. Trump (@realDonaldTrump) October 16, 2018

-Daniels fired back, blasting the president’s “incompetence, hatred of women and lack of self control,” and labeled him with a nickname of her own.
+Daniels fired back, blasting the president’s “incompetence, hatred of women and lack of self control,” and labeled him with a nickname of her own:

 Ladies and Gentlemen, may I present your president.
 In addition to his…umm…shortcomings, he has demonstrated his incompetence, hatred of women and lack of self control on Twitter AGAIN!
 And perhaps a penchant for bestiality.
 Game on, Tiny. https://t.co/6DpDD5ELtj